raster/DotClean/README.md

 It is still safe to use, and we’ve included the source code, which is one line, if you want to inspect it.
 (It just runs the built-in dot_clean command that Apple provides with the operating system.)

+Update: With each new version of the OS Apple makes it more frightening to run an application by adding more warnings.
+Just select the appropriate options to continue and you'll be able to run the application.

 ---

 ![](Images/dotclean-005.png)